 Last but not the least, kids with ADHD find it troublesome to follow a list of guidelines.
 Say, in the morning, you instruct your child to finish his food, put the empty plate or bowl in the sink, and brush their teeth.
 If you don’t repeat your words next time, your baby may not even touch the food.
 You do it together every day, but it is as if you only told him about it five minutes ago because of how effortless the instructions slip out of his mind.

 Considering you notice any of these signs in your kid, please go to a specialist soon.
+“Sometimes a child with ADD may be incorrectly diagnosed with a behavioral problem or a developmental disorder.
+It is vital that in the first step of treatment, your child or teen receives a reliable diagnosis from a child mental health specialist, such as a child psychologist or child psychiatrist.”
+John M. Grohol, Psy.D said.
 The doctor can give you further advice on how to deal with the disorder and avoid foods or activities that may trigger the symptoms.
 After all, although ADHD is not curable, there’s still a way to control it.